SciRuby/sciruby.com/source/docs/index.markdown

 Project Status
 --------------
-As we are currently pre-alpha, documentation is a work in progress.
+As we are currently alpha, documentation is a work in progress.
 If you want to get involved, please drop by our [Google Group](http://groups.google.com/group/sciruby-dev) or our IRC channel, <tt>#sciruby</tt>.

 In the meantime, documentation for existing gems is scattered.
 You can look through the links below for additional information.